 Joe Lockard, 19 years old at the time of the attack on Pearl Harbor, had been in the Army a little more than a year.
 In the aftermath of the attack, he was given almost complete credit for spotting and reporting the approaching Japanese aircraft.
 He was promoted and sent to Officer Candidate School and awarded the Distinguished Service Medal.
 On July 12, 1942, he was commissioned a second lieutenant in the Signal Corps, one day ahead of the rest of his class of 855 new Signal Corps officers at Fort Monmouth.
 Lockard left the Army in December 1945 and held a variety of jobs.
 He started first as a trackman for Pennsylvania Railroad; when he left, he was a maintenance supervisor.
 He worked for Sylvania Electric and then AMP Incorporated, from which he retired in 1986.
 He was an inventor for AMP and holds some 40 patents for switches and connectors.
 He has the original patent, for instance, on the switch inside your garage-door opener.

-George Elliott served in the Army until 1945; he was relegated to being a footnote to the Opana Point event until joint congressional hearings on the attack in 1946.
+George Elliott was transferred to Fort Monmouth in 1942, like Lockard, to attend Officers’ Candidates School but he “just missed” getting a commission.
+But Elliott did meet the former Margaret Wright of North Long Branch, and they were married.
+George served in the Army stateside at a number of posts (other reports say he spent the rest of the war at Fort Monmouth) until his discharge as a sergeant in 1945; he was relegated to being a footnote to the Opana Point event until joint congressional hearings on the attack in 1946.
 After lobbying from senators, the Army gave Elliott the Legion of Merit for his actions on that day, but he refused to accept the medal, saying he should not be given a lesser medal than Lockard.
-After the war, he lived in Long Branch, where he worked for New Jersey Bell Telephone for 33 years.
+Years later, he said that he refused the medal because they were just doing their jobs, just looking at screens, and that it might be different if lives had been saved.
+After the war, he decided to return to Long Branch, where he lived, and worked for New Jersey Bell Telephone for 33 years.

 The timing of the detection of the incoming Japanese attack is such that had the planes departed 30 minutes earlier, the outcome might have been a little different.
 The radar sites in Hawaii operated for only three hours, from 4:00 – 7:00 a.m., and in the peacetime Army in Hawaii, after 7 a.m. the sites were unmanned.
 Had the planes been detected even just a brief time earlier, the army and navy might have been able to put up a more effective defense.